insure logo

 Most expensive ZIP codes

-The ZIP code 83522 in Idaho has the highest average cost for bundling home and auto insurance, at $3,004.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in Idaho for home and auto insurance bundling is 83522 at an average rate of $3,004.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference